For those who prefer text:

 or enjoy the novel, however.

-Extra free stories for the Dorina Basarab series: The short "In Vino Veritas" from the Chicks Kick Butt anthology, and the novella "Zombie's Bite", can be found for free on this web site and at Smashwords.com.
+Extra free stories for the Dorina Basarab series: The short "In Vino Veritas" from the Chicks Kick Butt anthology, the novella "Zombie's Bite", and the novella "Lover's Knot" can be found for free on this web site and at Smashwords.com.

 Lia de Croissets